MF42-DZH/Texmaster-ADPCM-Decoder/README.md

 # Texmaster-ADPCM-Decode
- Decoder for the custom ADPCM format used in Texmaster2009
+ Decoder for the custom ADPCM format used in Texmaster2009.
+ Some code taken from the source files for the external player.

 ## Build
 `!!
 TODO !!`